alterx/lovely-infinite-scrolling/README.md

 ----
 * It makes any* implementation work as described with just a couple of steps.
 * Doesn't break the back button (for the sake of the UX!)
+* Continue right where you ended up while scrolling down

 Cons
 ----
 * You can bookmark items, but since you have a dinamically created list at some point the items will probably move to the next page and the bookmark will no longer work.
+* If your feed updates really quick ( like twitter or facebook ) you might lose the relation between the page and the item id (so you won't reach the correct item when hitting back)
+* Your site might end up being so awesome it could explode D:

 How to
 ------